farmera/sare_grant/post_processing_steps.md

 In a similar way we can compare index images from different sections that use the same index to measure a similar treatment.
 The treatments in __Figure 7__ are for 40 lbs N (yellow) and 80 lbs N (blue).
-The NDVI values that make up this histogram are for sections imaged on the same day (on the same flight, Day 36 following treatment).
+The NDVI values that make up this histogram are for sections imaged on the same day (on the same flight) at Day 36 following treatment.
+What we expect to see is a characteristic shift to the right of the higher treatment plot and this is indeed what we do see in this figure.

 ![](img/compare-three.png)
 ###### Figure 8.
 Comparison of the same index for different sections, same treatment.